 Let’s explore why women are more likely to leave than men

-1) Men are less sensitive to relationship problems- Men are less likely to notice or be bothered by relationship problems.
+1) Men are less sensitive to relationship problems than women- Men are less likely to notice or be bothered by relationship problems.
 That means even if his wife has been trying to drag him to therapy, he might not see a dire need.
 He may feel like he has most of his basic needs met so he is not as affected by relationship strife.
 For a woman, who is more sensitive to relationship problems, if conflict gets to a breaking point and she does not see a willing partner, she is more likely to be disturbed and feel the urge to leave.
 Since he seems to have missed the boat, she is doubtful if he will ever wake up.

 2) Men are more emotionally dependent on their partner- Women often have other sources of emotional support such as girlfriends, sisters, or mothers.
 Men are usually more dependent on their wives.
 That makes it much harder for men to leave.
 Even if the relationship is struggling, it’s easier to stay than to leave.